 - The Mediterranean Sea is a significant feature of the biblical landscape.
 Sometimes it serves as a backdrop to the story.
 At other times, it functions as a symbol of danger.
 An analysis of select texts reveals ancient perspectives about this Great Sea.

 - Dr. Camden Morgante and Vika Claytor (graduate studies student)

 - This workshop will introduce participants to mindfulness meditation, which has been shown to help reduce stress, anxiety, and depression and increase focus and well-being.
 Participants will observe and participate in demonstrations of common mindfulness meditations, as well as Christian meditations such as the Examen.

 - Come and Visit our Makerspace

 - This workshop will explain what a Makerspace is and then, participants will be shown how the 3D printer, laser cutter, and school robotics work in our very own Makerspace area of the Templar School of Education.

 And More!
 We will be adding more workshops all the way leading up to the event.
 Check back for more!

 Friday morning, we’ll host local excursions led by some of your favorite faculty & staff!
 We’ll even cover transportation!
 These are some of our options:

 - Explore Cades Cove with Dr. Tommy Smith

-- Hike the Great Smoky Mountains National Park with Dr. David Eubanks
+- Hike Middle Prong Trail in the Smoky Mountain National Park with Dr. David Eubanks

 - Hit the golf course with some alumni and professors